[Fixed!] Excel Application-Defined or Object-Defined Error in VBA

 Read More: VBA Object Variable or with Block Variable Not Set in Excel

-That typically happens when we attempt to access a named range in Excel that is misspelled or doesn’t exist, as in your case.
+This happens when an attempt to access a named range in Excel is misspelled or doesn’t exist.

 Application-Defined or Object-Defined Error in Excel VBA for Incorrect Name Range of Object

-• Now, press F5 or click the Run button to execute the VBA macro.
+• Press F5 or click the Run button to execute the VBA macro.

 Showing Range of Object Error As Application-Defined or Object-Defined Error in Excel VBA

-• So, you can see the given error in the above image.
+• The error pop up can be seen in the above image.

 Solution: Correct the Misspelled Error